untrace-dev/untrace/CONTRIBUTING.md

-# Contributing to Acme
+# Contributing to Untrace

-First off, thank you for considering contributing to Acme!
-It's people like you that make Acme such a great tool.
+First off, thank you for considering contributing to Untrace!
+It's people like you that make Untrace such a great tool.

 ## Code of Conduct